 What do you have to lose?
 Give it a try and see what happens.
 You may discover a much more effective and meaningful way of connecting with people in your business.

 I hope you’re starting to see how first seeking to understand will save you time and energy with your marketing.
 It will also help you create deeper, more rewarding relationships.
 And ultimately, a more profitable business.

 WANT TO USE THIS ARTICLE IN YOUR NEWSLETTER, BLOG OR WEBSITE?
 You can, as long as you include this information with it: Stephanie Ward is the Marketing Coach for Entrepreneurs who want to create meaningful and prosperous businesses.
 Grab your FREE copy of the special report ’7 Steps to Attract More Clients in Less Time’ plus business building tips, at: https://www.fireflycoaching.com.

 Have an opinion about this?
-Share your thoughts below.
-And if you like this post, just click on the ‘Like’ button below.
+Share your thoughts below in the comments section.